OdooBulgaria/pls/README.md

 	- [x] Put a restriction on "Take attendance button based on time and permission to override
 	- [x] To do this create a field in project manager (res.users,boolean field)

-- [ ] In the submit button there will be a check that if all the project's attendance of that project manager is submitted then attendance will close
+- [x] In the submit button there will be a check that if all the project's attendance of that project manager is submitted then attendance will close

-- [ ] Check if the attendance is submitted by the circle head or project manager
+- [x] Check if the attendance is submitted by the corporate or project manager/circle head)
-		- [ ] If circle head submits the attendance then the attendance.attendance record will get submitted automatically
-		- [ ] If the project manager submits the attendance then the attendance record will get submitted either after allowed time or after all his project attendance is submitted
+		- [x] If the project manager submits the attendance then the attendance record will get submitted either after allowed time or after all his project attendance is submitted

-- [ ] If after the allowed time the manager tries to take attendance they wont be allowed until and unless they are allowed to override by admin panel
+- [x] If after the allowed time the manager tries to take attendance they wont be allowed until and unless they are allowed to override by admin panel
 - [ ] The overriding option will always be open for only 1 hour.

 - [ ] Create a cron job that does the following